guilhermesad/rspotify/README.md

 You should replace the scope values for the ones your own app will require from the user.
 You can see the list of available scopes in [here](https://developer.spotify.com/web-api/using-scopes).

-Then just make a link so the user can log in with his Spotify account:
+Next, make a link so the user can log in with his Spotify account:

 ```ruby
 <%= link_to 'Sign in with Spotify', '/auth/spotify' %>